lrmcrae/lrmcrae.github.io/README.md

 #About Me.

 ## My Interests
-Crocheting
-Music
-Meal Prep
-Walking
+Crocheting, Music, Meal Prep, and Walking

 ## Websites I Recommend
 [Spotify](https://www.spotify.com) I recommend using spotify over other music streaming platforms because there so many other things you listen to likr E-books and Podcasts, both informative and entertaining.